 “I wrote this as a wannabe long form journalist,” Lee says.
 She began after conducting interviews of Korean Japanese people.
 They accepted the loss of citizenship and the loss of the ability to get a job in Japan.
 “I don’t know how much you think about tax law,” she says, but adds that tax law and insurance law affects every part of our lives.

 “There is something about writing stories that changes something in our hearts.”

 Many of the characters in the book have sex, and often the sex is very good.
 Lee says that the people she spoke with always talked about their affairs.
 She also met a lot of sex workers–a job often left to Korean-Japanese.

-Sex work is also something that is easy to slide into through organized crime, often through high interest money lending that borrowers can’t manage.
+According to the marijuana charges attorneys, sex work is also something that is easy to slide into through organized crime, often through high interest money lending that borrowers can’t manage.
 A series of tiny decisions ends up leading to big problems.